samvrny/guestgreeter/README.md

 if the users aren't interested in, wowed by, or worse yet upset with the experience with an application, they aren't likely to come back.
 The second thing that comes to mind right away is setting up a "real" back-end with MongoDB or MySQL, to eliminate the need to store so much data into a JSON file, which can get out of hand quickly.
 The last thing I would definitely add with more time is incredibly important, though it was last on my list: testing.
 We learned to use Jest in our bootcamp, and that is is an important part of writing clean and maintainable code.
 Aside from my 1999 style choice, it is definitely the thing I was most keenly aware of needing to update if the application were to undergo future development.
+The last thing I can think of right away I would spend a little more time with is Javascripts native Date object and using it to get the time right instead of using momentjs.

 ## Contributing
 Made by Samuel Varney, with starter files from an 'annoymous' source.